bernalvinicius/youtube-clone/README.md

 **3** - The user can log in to the application through the YouTube API with OAuth2.
 To do this, you need to create credentials within your project.

-**4** - The Authorized JavaScript origin URI and the authorized redirect URIs must point to http: // localhost: 3000.
+**4** - The Authorized JavaScript origin URI and the authorized redirect URIs must point to http://localhost:3000.
 The file with the credentials and the redirect URIs is already in the project.
 You just need to enter your credentials.

 ## Functionalities